bbondy/brianbondy.node/src/public/markdown/about.markdown

 I like reading about new technologies and other nerdy things.

 From 2015 onward, I co-founded [Brave Software](https://www.brave.com) with the guy that created Mozilla and JavaScript: Brendan Eich.
-I'm serving as CTO and a member of the board at Brave Software.
+I'm serving as CTO and as a member of the board at Brave Software.

 I used to work at some pretty cool places including Khan Academy, Mozilla, and Evernote.